PrajwalG413/QT_QML_Assignment/README.md

 6. Signal_Slot_QPROPERTY_and_qmlRegisterType:

-    I have used Q_PROPERTY and also to create custom components using qmlRegisterType() [Please uncomment lines specified in project].
+    I have used Q_PROPERTY and also to register class as a component or to create custom components using qmlRegisterType().
+    [Please uncomment lines specified in project].

 7. ListOfObjects_cpp_QML: